riyuexing/Bam.Net/_tools.core/bam/README.md

 - bam /build
 - bam /push
 - bam /deploy

+## /config
+The /config switch writes the default config file backing up the current file if it exists.

 ## /init
 The /init switch clones the bam.js repository into wwwroot/bam.js, writes Startup.cs and sample AppModule classes into the AppModules folder.
 Startup.cs is backed up if the file already exists; AppModules are only written if they do not already exist.